cgpotts/pypragmods/README.md

 The code in `embeddedscalars` implements the compositional lexical uncertainty model of Potts et al. 2015.
 The core pragmatic models is in `pragmods.py`; this code creates a logical grammar (`fragment.py`), implements functions for refining that grammar (`grammar.py`), analyzes our experimental data (`experiment.py`), and reproduces all of the figures and tables in the paper (`paper.py`, making use of `analysis.py` for the comparisons between model and experiment.
 For examples, `paper.py` is the best place to start.

+The subdirectory `experiment` contains the experimental code and materials.
+For additional guidance on how to use these materials, see the repository for [Dan Lassiter's Submiterator](https://github.com/danlassiter/experiment-template).

 ## References

 Frank, Michael C. and Noah D. Goodman.
 2012.
 Predicting pragmatic reasoning in language games. *Science* 336(6084): 998.